JacqulineWangu/Quiz-Board/readme.md

 #### Gives you a quiz to answer and test your capability on JAVASCRIPT, 29 March 2019.
 #### By **JACQUELINE BENEDICT**
 ## Description
-This section presents you various set of Mock Tests related to Javascript Framework.
-You can download these sample mock tests at your local machine and solve offline at your convenience.
+This section presents you a set of Mock Test related to Javascript Framework.
+You can download these sample mock test at your local machine and solve offline at your convenience.
 Every mock test is supplied with a mock test key to let you verify the final score and grade yourself.

 ## BDD